Internet blackout against US law fails to enlist big sites

-Despite calls for the participation of sites such as Facebook, Twitter and other big names, the biggest participants are the online encyclopedia Wikipedia and the social-news website Reddit.
+Despite calls for the participation of sites such as Facebook, Twitter and other big names, the biggest participants are the online dictionary Wikipedia and the social-news website Reddit.

+The situation shows that, while technology companies are concerned about the legislation, the House's Stop Online Piracy Act (SOPA) and the Senate's Protect Intellectual Property Act

-Wikipedia and Reddit will black out their pages so visitors will see only information about Stop Online Piracy Act SOPA.L and the Protect Intellectual Property Act .
+Wikipedia and Reddit will black out their pages so visitors will see only information about Stop Online Piracy Act (SOPA) and the Protect Intellectual Property Act (PIPA).

 Of the biggest tech sites that have voiced opposition to the legislation, only Google is planning any type of change to its site tomorrow.
 It too will have information about the bills, although users will still be able to conduct Google searches.